Cyber-cp/Cyber-cp/README.md

 [![](https://jitpack.io/v/Cyber-cp/Checkbox-Questions.svg)](https://jitpack.io/#Cyber-cp/Checkbox-Questions)

-A library that allows you to seamlessly integrate questions utilizing checkboxes that allow for a great user espierience.
+A library that allows you to seamlessly integrate questions utilizing checkboxes that allow for a great user expierience.
 There are multiple types of questions that help you make simple questionaries to quizzes with multiple choice and multiple answer questions.

 ### Digidiary